This module describes the most common types of qualitative research approaches and discusses how to select an appropriate approach.

 - Describe how to choose the appropriate approach for a research problem

 Once a researcher has decided that their research question will provide data that is qualitative in nature, the next step is to choose the appropriate qualitative approach for their research design.
-The approach chosen will take into account the purpose of the research, the role of the researcher, the data collected, method of data analysis and how the results will be presented.
+The approach chosen will consider the purpose of the research, the role of the researcher, the data collected, method of data analysis and how the results will be presented.
 The most common approaches include narrative, phenomenology, grounded theory, ethnography, and case study.
 The following chart summarizes the characteristics of each approach.
 This chart, in combination with the resource links on this page, will be helpful in determining the appropriate approach for your research.

 The chart above compares and contrasts common qualitative approaches.
 Once you understand the types of approaches, the next step is to identify the type of approach that is most suitable for a particular research question.
 Following are examples of research questions for each type of approach.